venovako/epblas/README.md

 * BLAS (TBD, started),
 * MATGEN (TBD).

-The original source code has been modified and adapted, but the existing interfaces will stay unchanged.
+The original source code has been modified and adapted, but the existing interfaces will remain unchanged.

 Sometimes a new algorithm has been implemented for an existing interface, e.g., `NRM2` has been provided following [VecNrmP](https://github.com/venovako/VecNrmP).

 In several other cases, the basic algorithm has been heavily reworked, but remained in the same spirit, e.g., `AXPBY`, the complex `IAMAX`, and `XERBLA`.

+The aim is to have (most of) the routines in single, double, and extended precisions not dependent on the Fortran library when `IEEE=0` (see below), but many routines instead depend on `libpvn`.

+In extended (80-bit Intel) precision, available only with `gfortran`, the real and complex routines have the prefixes `x` and `w`, respectively.
+In quadruple (128-bit IEEE) precision, the prefixes are `q` and `y`.

+Please adjust `src/GNUmakefile` according to the comments within.

 ## Building